aaronyng/recipe-app/README.md

 - Display a list of recipes with details including name, cuisine, photo, ingredients, and preparation.
 - Delete a recipe by clicking the delete button associated with each recipe.

-## Installation

-1. Clone the repository: git clone <repository-url>

-2. Navigate to the project directory: cd recipe-crud-app

-3. Install the dependencies: npm install

-4. Start the development server: npm start

-5. Open your web browser and visit `http://localhost:3000` to view the app.

 ## Usage